top of page

 Our core aims are helping refugees overcome isolation, trauma, depression and giving them a platform to tell their stories to their host communities as well as building links and trying to provide new professional and personal opportunities.

 We have participants from Ukraine, Afghanistan, Syria, Iran, Pakistan and other countries.
-Some of them were even professional performers in their own lives.
-The participants are very keen to continue the project.

 Our productions with K+C Festival (2022 & 2023) and FT Weekend Festival (2022) were highly acclaimed.
 You can watch the K+C 2022 production on YouTube.